A Story in Motion

 When I exported the animation as a video, it wasn’t perfect—but I could clearly hear the audio and see the character saying “Hi.”

-Learning outcomes: This exercise taught me that lip syncing isn’t just about the mouth.
+This exercise taught me that lip syncing isn’t just about the mouth.
 It’s about timing, expression, and rhythm.
 Next time, I’ll try a longer phrase and maybe add some eye blinks and head motion to make it more expressive.

 For my next animation, I attempted a walk cycle.
 This exercise is famous in animation because it teaches rhythm, balance, and consistency.
 Even though it’s usually done in just 8 frames, it’s surprisingly difficult!